logicbai/Microgrid/README.md

 # Microgrid
 Microgrid TH
-All thing about Microgrid is here!
+All things about Microgrid is here!